Lullabot/trusty32-lamp/README.md

 For Drupal developers, this repository includes a Drush alias that automatically creates an alias of @HOSTNAME.local.
-A small snippet must be included in ~/.drushrc for this file to be loaded by Drush:
+A small snippet must be included in ~/.drushrc (or ~/.drush/drushrc.php) in the host machine for this file to be loaded by Drush:

 ```php
 <?php